 This is where you can pull out all the stops to deliver a memorable experience to prospect diners.
 Rather than sticking to the usual singles’ night out or movie screening for couples, come up with something different to get eyeballs to your restaurant.
 Below are a few ideas:

 - Ugly sweater party: This is a fun fad your restaurant can easily get in on.
 Choose a day before Christmas to pre-sell seats to people who are motivated to show up in an ugly sweater.
 You can even make it a contest by rewarding the tackiest sweater wearers with holiday treats.
-Make sure your personnel join in on the sweater spirit as well to make guests feel welcome.
+Make sure your personnel joins in on the sweater spirit as well to make guests feel welcome.

-- Christmas tree dress up: Everybody is interested in family-friendly events like dressing up a Christmas tree.
+- Christmas tree dress-up: Everybody is interested in family-friendly events like dressing up a Christmas tree.
 Arrange an empty Fraser fir in your restaurant and let attendees decorate it from scratch with lights, scarves, ornaments, and mittens.
 To thank the guests for their festive spirit, offer a complimentary appetizer or drink.

 - New Year health recharge: This is a refreshing take on the classic New night event.
 Rather than selling tickets for a night that’s going to be full of good food and music, help your guests kick off the year with meals designed to help them wean off the heavy festive indulgence and get into a healthier state.